The Cemetery, which is managed and maintained by Henfield Parish Council is non-denominational and remains open at all times throughout the year

 A number of benches provides seating for those wanting A place for quiet contemplation and remembrance.

 Immediately north of the Cemetery is an area of land which has been designated as an extension of the Cemetery.
-Planning Permission was granted in January 2020 for the new extension to be created
+Planning Permission was granted in January 2020 for the new extension to be created.
+More details can be found here

 In 1884 The Parochial Church Council took out a loan to purchase a new burial ground because the churchyard at St Peter's Parish Church, Henfield had become full.